 Insulating Varnishes and Impregnating Resins Information

-Insulating varnishes and impregnating resins must be superior electrical insulators with long life.
-The products must not degrade with exposure to heat, cold, water, chemicals or other environmental factors that might reduce the insulating characteristics of the products.
+The material selection process should consider that insulating varnishes and impregnating resins must be superior electrical insulators with a long life.
+The products must not degrade with exposure to heat, cold, water, chemicals, or other environmental factors that might reduce the insulating characteristics of the products.
 If these products become electrically conductive or degraded such that electricity can flow through the wire, transformer or other electrical device to the surrounding area, system failure and damage will likely occur.

 Often times insulating varnishes and impregnating resins appear to be redundant, applied to already insulated components.
 What insulating varnishes and impregnating resins provide are several benefits that improve the performance and life span of the equipment.
 It provides protection from mechanical damage and dampens vibrations in the windings and other components.
 Insulating varnishes and impregnating resins prevent moisture and contamination from lodging between coils and components and damaging the insulation.
 They also increase the dielectric strength of paper insulation and help carry heat away from the windings and other components.